Joseluiscruz-hub/Joseluiscruz-hub/README.md

-¡Claro que sí!
-Aquí tienes una versión modificada de tu presentación, omitiendo lo relacionado con 👋 Hi, I’m @Joseluiscruz-hub
+- 👋 Hi, I’m @Joseluiscruz-hub
 - 👀 I’m interested in web development and AI.
 - 🌱 I’m currently pursuing a Master's degree in Business Innovation.
 - 💞️ I’m looking to collaborate on open-source projects related to web development and automation.